 The Croatan Sound and bridge to Roanoke Island is where the Alligator River Route ends.

-Meteor Lakes Byway
+Carolina Bay Lakes Byway

-That’s where you’ll find three of the four Carolina bays or meteor lakes.
+That’s where you’ll find three Carolina bays or meteor lakes.
 They are believed to have formed following meteor showers many many years ago.
 The bays give this Eastern North Carolina byway its name and include Jones Lake, Singletary Lake, and White Lake inside the park and Lake Waccamaw just outside it.

 For additional fun, you can combine this road trip along with North Carolina’s Green Swamp Byway.
 Just continue west on NC 242 from Elizabethtown and you’ll meet the Byway east of Bladenboro.
 It runs for about an hour on NC 211 between there and Supply.